cybera/synthi/manual/src/sections/TransformationExamples.md

 ## Transformation Examples

 Computed datasets are created from transformations.
-Deep down, transformations are just code that defines how to go from zero or more input datasets to an output dataset (the computed dataset).
+At their core, transformations are just code that define how to go from zero or more input datasets to an output dataset (the computed dataset).

 ### Requirements for transformations

-To be a valid transformation, you need to have a transformation function that takes no parameters and returns the data you want to represent your computed dataset.
+To have a valid transformation, you need a transformation function that takes no parameters, and returns the data you want to represent your computed dataset.
 This data should either be a pandas dataframe (for structured data), a string representing text data, or raw bytes.

-You can use `dataset(<DATASET_NAME>)` function calls before the transformation function (as calls in the global space) and map it to the `inputs` parameter to load datasets from Synthi to use in your transformations.
+To load datasets from ADI to use in your transformations, you can use the `dataset(<DATASET_NAME>)` function calls before the transformation function (as calls in the global space), and map it to the `inputs` parameter.

 ### Identity transformation

-The simplest possible transformation you could do is one that simply returns the dataset passed in.
+The simplest possible transformation you can do is one that simply returns the dataset passed in.
 In other words, it's a transformation that does absolutely nothing.
 Here's how you define it:

 ```python